-Everyone has their own version of the ideal relationship, and therefore it's tempting to assume that from a personal perspective, one version is as good as another.
+Everyone has their own version of the ideal relationship, and therefore it's tempting to assume that from a personal perspective, one version is as good as another, and it's up to the individual to judge what's right for them.
 After all, what gives anyone the right to judge other people's choices?

 Some would even go so far as to say that those who are better informed have a duty to help others make more informed decisions.
 For example, few of us would feel offended by someone who warned us that a potential partner is a known con-artist.

 So contrary to the idea that it's nobody's place to judge the quality of other people's relationships.
-There are certain objective factors that make it reasonable to compare various kinds of relationships ( as opposed to the relationships of specific people ) with a view to determining in an objective manner which are more beneficial than others.
+There are certain objective factors that make it reasonable to compare various kinds of relationships with a view to determining in an objective manner which are more beneficial than others.

 Given this level of socialization and social conditioning, can we really say that a mono lifestyle is a free choice?
 Sure there's some room for improvisation, but it's really more like being told what part to play than writing your own story.
 In contrast, polyamory gives individuals much more freedom of choice in modeling the kind of relationship that is right for them.TOP